 Tomohiro Nishikado's original Western Gun design was based on discrete logic, like most arcade video games of the time.
 When Dave Nutting adapted it for Midway, he decided to base it on the Intel 8080, which made Gun Fight the first video game to use a microprocessor.
 Nishikado believed that his original version was more fun, but was impressed with the improved graphics and smoother animation of Midway's version.
 This led him to design microprocessors into his subsequent games, including the blockbuster 1978 shoot 'em up hit Space Invaders.
 Gun Fight uses a black-and-white raster monitor and a yellow screen overlay.

 In 1977, the game was introduced to the home market with its port to the Bally Astrocade console, which included a colour version of the game, Gunfight, within the system's ROM as a built-in game.
-In 1976, David Crane programmed his own version of the game, entitled Outlaw, released by Atari for the arcades in 1976 and the Atari 2600 console in 1978.
-Sears also released a version for the Atari 2600 called Gunslinger, also programmed by Crane, in 1978.

 The opening chiptune used in Gun Fight is sampled by the hit 1978 song "Computer Game" by Yellow Magic Orchestra (Japanese electronic music band consisting of Haruomi Hosono, Ryuichi Sakamoto, and Yukihiro Takahashi).

 In the hit 1978 hit movie Dawn of the Dead, Peter and FlyBoy are playing this game at the mall.
 Peter loses as the allusion of Flyboy is bad shooter in real life.